openedx/edx-documentation/en_us/open_edx_release_notes/source/ironwood.rst

 We have added support for beta languages on the platform.
 These languages become a selectable option in the account settings dropdown alongside fully supported languages.
-If a learner selects a beta language they are shown a message letting them know support for this language is partial and makes to easy to revert their language or head over to transifex to help translate the platform into that language as a member of that language team.
+If a learner selects a beta language, they are shown a message letting them know support for this language is partial and makes it easy to revert their language or head over to transifex to help translate the platform into that language as a member of that language team.